shutas/forty-jekyll-theme/_posts/2018-04-18-hello_world.md

 date: 2018-04-18 14:20:47
 ---

-(Wow that's a BIG picture if you're look at this on a computer!
+(Wow that's a BIG picture if you're looking at this on a computer!
 By the way, that's me)

 Have you noticed that we (programmers) are extremely polite?
 Of course we are!
 Whenever we meet a new programming language or technology for the first time, we start our journey by greeting to the world.
 And this website is no different: this is my first time deploying a personal website for the whole world to see!
 So let me open this blog post with a big, loud "Hello World!"